First Impressions and 15 Habits That Can Ruin Them

 14. Unkempt hair.

 Hair is a highly noticeable way to show people how you see yourself.
-Styles that are modern and well kept will signal that you know who you are and care about detail.
-Dirty hair says you don’t care enough about yourself to bother, at http://besthairflatirons.com/ you will find the best utensils to keep your hair always looking great.
+Styles that are modern and well kept will signal that you know who you are and care about detail, you could have the perfect hair you want with the best vitamins for growing hair, it will leave it looking amazing for those interviews.
+Dirty hair says you don’t care enough about yourself to bother, at http://besthairflatirons.com/ you will find the best utensils to keep your hair always looking great, that way you can get a hair styling cut and play with it.
+Just get the The Flat Straighter, it´ll keep your hair simple and looking nice, it won´t be to fancy so you won´t catch the other person off-guard with crazy hair.

 15. Not listening.